NeilsVintageComputers/Flex09Computer/README.md

 After seeing that the CPU was actually doing “something” I decided the no go situation was probably caused by the Ram board.
 I decided the way to check this was to design a Parallel Port board with LEDs on it that could display the status of a Ram checking program.
 After the board was made a program was written that used no stack or ram and could be substituted for the Monitor Rom, it tested a predefined memory range displaying progress and errors on the 8-bit LED port.

 It turned out that the ram board had 2 problems!
-A data buffer enable decoding error AND a data direction error.
+A data buffer enable decoding error AND a data buffer direction selection error.
 I must have been half asleep when designing this board!
 After bodging a repair the ram test passed, I then fitted the Sbug monitor and I had a monitor prompt on the screen!

 The next step was to build a disk controller, some of the disks I had were double density so I used a WD2797 (the same as in my 1980s version).
 These are quite hard to find and expensive, I found some on Ebay and Aliexpress and bought the cheapest one hoping it would be ok.